 When it comes to designing your dream home and filling it with furniture and artwork, the important questions are invariably linked to time and budget.
 Then, the next big consideration is: how much is too much?
-Robb Report Singapore speaks to Divya Anthony (DA), design director and Fiona Ho (FH), associate design director, both from luxury interior design firm, The I.D.
-Department, on what it takes to ensure you’ve struck a balance.
+Robb Report Singapore speaks to Divya Anthony (DA), design director and Fiona Ho (FH), associate design director, both from luxury interior design firm, The ID Dept, on what it takes to ensure you’ve struck a balance.

 What are some misconceptions that clients have when it comes to designing large spaces?